alexeysas/sdc-behavioral-cloning/writeup_template.md

 Technicaly we need to predict steering angle based on the camera images captured from the vehicle.
 Actualy vehicle has three cameras which appeared to be extremly useful addition as the result.

-Here is thrr images sample captured with cameras:
+Images samples captured wby vehicle cameras:

 ![alt text][image8]

 ## Solution Design Approach

-The overall strategy to complete the project was to start from a simple convolutional network (for example similar to LeNeT arhitecture:
+The overall strategy to complete the project was to start from a simple convolutional network (for example similar to LeNeT architecture:

 ![alt text][image1]

+And then try to improve model additionally applying various data processing techniques.

-I think that this model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
-In spite of we have regression task So I've started from one of the simpliest well-known architectures as a base.
+I think that simple LeNeT model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
+In spite of the fact that we have regression task still this model should be a good start.

-Also as a simple dataset for training - I've collected two laps of data for the first track.
-My goal for now was not to fight over-fitting but make sure that model able to learn the track.
+Also as a simple dataset for training - I've collected two laps of data using first track.
+My goal for now was not to fight with over fitting but make sure that model able to drive the track in a some way.

 Additionally, I've normalized model inputs to fit values to the range [-0.5, 0.5] which is proven to work a lot better than initial color range [0, 255].
-Also cropped image data above the horizon (50 pixels from top) and car image (20 pixel from bottom).
+Also cropped image data above the horizon (50 pixels from top), removed the car image (20 pixel from bottom), and cropped 20 pixels from thr left and right side.
 So final image looks like:

 ![alt text][image2]